Nanofus/novel.js/README.md

 - `setValue` - See its [own chapter](#format-for-var-and-value-manipulation-commands).
 - `increaseValue` - See its [own chapter](#format-for-var-and-value-manipulation-commands).
 - `decreaseValue` - See its [own chapter](#format-for-var-and-value-manipulation-commands).
+- `scrollSpeed` - Override the scene's text scrolling speed.
+- `skipEnabled` - Override the player's ability to skip the scene's text.
 - `playSound` - Play a sound with the chosen name upon entering the scene.
 - `startMusic` - Start a music loop with the chosen name.
 - `endMusic` - End a music loop with the chosen name.